 Including my family in my business has been a huge asset!
 My husband started using SketchUp in his work as an engineer over 10 years ago and he patiently taught me how to use the software.
 When I meet certain design challenges or complicated models, I rely on him to guide me forward in my process.

-The last couple of years my 18-year old son has learned to use SketchUp in school as well.
+In the last couple of years, my 18-year old son has learned to use SketchUp in school as well.
 He is taking on some work in my company including drawing up the existing buildings and the surrounding land for new projects.

 Any favorite projects you’re especially proud of?